dusk-network/docs-public/src/content/docs/developer/smart-contract/04-sc-on-dusk/04-builtin-functions.md

 >
 > List of available host functions
 >
-> We can also point towards the rust docs module overview or something here
+> We can also point towards the rust docs module overview or cheat sheet here